 This points out several things:

-- He is the Creator of the universe
+- Jesus is the Creator of the universe

 - The Son is sovereign over the changes in the universe

-- The Son is the unchangeable Lord in the midst of a changing universe
+- The Son is the unchangeable in a changing universe

 - The Son is eternal

-- While eternal, the universe will someday be discarded like a schmata, an old piece of cloth.
+- The universe will one day be discarded like an old piece of cloth.

 In the words of Revelation 6:14: You will roll them up.
 In 2 Peter 3:10, the universe is destined to be dissolved; while He is eternal, the universe is temporal.